Forex Education

 What is a reasonable average rate of return on investments?

-The reasonable average rate of return on investment is different from industry to industry.
+The reasonable average return rate on investment differs from industry to industry.
 Globally, an excellent average rate of return on assets is above 50%.

 Generally, any value that comes out of the Return on Investment equation as positive is considered a good return.
 Nonetheless, the importance remains on evaluating all options so that the investment chosen outweighs its associated opportunity cost.
-The opportunity cost is defined as the next best option that is forgone with the purchase of any good, service, or asset.
+The opportunity cost is the next best option forgone with the purchase of any good, service, or asset.

 Consider this: John (from the example earlier) had the opportunity of purchasing shares in Nice Shirts Inc. For the same $1000 in investment, his Return on Investment would have equated to 50% over the same period.
-Therefore, John’s opportunity cost was higher than the profit he made buying shares in Nice Shoes, Inc.
+Therefore, John’s opportunity cost was higher than his profit from buying shares in Nice Shoes, Inc.

 From this, one can see that opportunity cost plays a vital role in decision-making.
 A comprehensive Return of Investment analysis may help dramatically aid this because, as stated earlier, the equation provides a reasonable basis for numerical comparison.